acgetchell/mundus-atrox/src/journals/fifteenth.md

 7. *Calmul* shoots the creature and it appears to do no damage.
 8. *CoralKing* actively dodges
 9. The Ogre in close proximity misses an attack.
 2 others move in on *CoralKing*.
 6 Ogres run into the chapel.
 A bunch of others run out the front gate.
 They hit *Geral* for 15 HP damage.
 10. *Viker* uses her ray of disruption on the frog creature.
-She then teleports out.
+She then Teleports out.
-11. *Tysnera* uses her fireball in a pile of creatures inside the northwest center of the courtyard.
+11. *Tysnera* uses her Fireball in a pile of creatures inside the northwest center of the courtyard.
 She hit 5 Ogres that made their saves and get hit 15 HP each.
 It takes out
 12. *Benjamin* finds the creature is a Fiend and is resistant to magic, Cold, Fire, Lightning; Bludgeoning, Piercing, and Slashing from Nonmagical Attacks; and immune to poison.
 13. *Actias* attacks the frog creature twice and does 17 + 16 radiant damage.
 14. All of the orks sprint into the cathedral, except the ones in the turrets.